Phase precession, geometric phase, synchronization and consciousness

 Dynamic equilibrium is indiscernible by definition, but such a well-studied exponent of the geometric phase as the Aharonov-Bohm effect clearly shows us how a charged particle «feels» or reflects the potential even where the electric and magnetic fields are zero.
 Can an electron accurately perceive this circumstance and yet be inaccessible to my consciousness?
 Of course, we are not talking about microscopic scales, but of the parallel transport itself.

-Depending on the physical case, its description and interpretation, a geometric phase can be seen as a parallel transport, as a self-induction, as a curvature or flow of the symplectic form, as a conical intersection of potential energy surfaces, as a transition between dimensions, as a torsion or a change in density, as a phase transition, as a point of degeneracy, as a retarded potential, as a resonance, as a loop, as an enslaving principle, as a hole or singularity of the topology of motion, or other ways that need not be mutually exclusive.
+Depending on the physical case, its description and interpretation, a geometric phase can be seen as a parallel transport, as a self-induction, as a curvature or flow of the symplectic form, as a conical intersection of potential energy surfaces, as a transition between dimensions, as a torsion or a change in density, as a phase transition, as a point of degeneracy, as a retarded potential, as the gap in the Lagrangian, as a resonance, as an holografic interference, as a loop, as an enslaving principle, as a hole or singularity of the topology of motion, as a proper time or timeline, as a memory, as an interface or other ways that need not be mutually exclusive.
 The better the balance between prediction and description, without one taking precedence over the other, the more credit the interpretation of this or any other phenomenon will deserve.

 The geometric phase usually has a smaller contribution to the global phase that than that of the dynamic phase.
 This, together with the fact of its late recognition, has almost inevitably led to its subordination to already built mechanical ideas.
 However, we have seen some cases, even in the realm of living beings, in which the non-dynamic contribution —at least in the usual sense- can be many times greater than the standard dynamic contribution.
 It would be interesting to see whether there is also room for this large amplifications in the human organism, and if the answer is positive, what may be concluded from them.